rolfbjarne/RolfKvinge.StripReplacement/README.md

 		</ItemGroup>
 		```

-	c.
-Now build your project.
+	3. Now build your project.

 I might at some point put the package on NuGet.org after support for Xcode 16.1 has been released.